 “And when you’re in the middle of a negotiation and then all of a sudden you start throwing additional sanctions on – we’ve done a lot.
 I put tariffs on China, which are far worse than any sanction you can think of,” he added.

-On the negative side, rising coronavirus infections are hurting sentiments.
+On the negative side, rising COVID-19 infections are hurting sentiments.
 On Friday, single day infection in the US reached a high level since May 1 and the World Health Organization says infections worldwide reached the record level.

 Despite increasing virus infections, the threat of lockdown is very low.
 Indeed, the countries are reopening their economies and easing business and travel restrictions.
 However, they are urging people to work on social distancing practices.
 For instance, the UK government seeks to create 2-meter social distancing rules and plans to make facial masks compulsory for everyone.